Brenda Fassie: Death

 On the morning of 26 April 2004, Fassie collapsed at her home in Buccleuch, Gauteng, and was admitted into a hospital in Sunninghill.
-The press were initially told that she had suffered cardiac arrest, but later reported that she had slipped into a coma brought on by an asthma attack.
+The press were initially told that she had suffered cardiac arrest, but later reported that she had slipped into a coma as a result of an asthma attack.
 The post-mortem report revealed that Fassie had taken an overdose of cocaine on the night of her collapse, and this was the cause of her coma.
 She stopped breathing and suffered brain damage from lack of oxygen.
 Fassie was visited in the hospital by Nelson Mandela, Winnie Mandela, and Thabo Mbeki, and her condition was front-page news in South African papers.
 She died aged 39 on 9 May 2004 in hospital, without regaining consciousness, after her life support machines were turned off.
-According to the South African Sunday Times and the managers of her music company, the post-mortem report also showed that she was HIV-positive.
-Her manager, Peter Snyman, denied this aspect of the report.
-Her family, including her long-term partner, were at her side when she died.
+Her family (including her son, Bongani Fassie, and her long-term partner) were at her side when she died.